Nexysweb/DevelopmentConsultingFramework/README.md

 These are components that allow the user to input data into the app.

+Generally, a form encapsulates all input elements that are wrapped in a `wrapper` component.

+### Input Elements

+Inputs element is an abstract concept.
+All the following form components inherit from `input element`.
+The props are described below

+* `value`: default value of the input
+* `onChange`: function that manage onChange event
+* `name`: name of the element
+* `values` (only for `select` like elements): list of possible values
+* `placeholder` *optional*: element placeholder

 ### Form

 The form content is saved in one object `{}` where the attribute name is the field name and its value the actual value.